christiangenco/christiangenco.github.io/_books/2017-10-25-relationships.md

 ## 14. Artificial Conversations

-More structured talks can reveal more truth than natural ones.
+Structured talks can reveal more truth than natural ones.
 Romanticism teaches that if you can just find the right person you'll finally be understood.
 Understanding another human takes a lot of work and commitment to trying to explain yourself, and trying to understand.

 Try these artificial (but useful) conversation starters: